Get to the heart of the Poitevin Marshlands Nature Park

 We’d been promised that the Bay of Aiguillon, where salty sea water meets fresh water, was an exceptional place.
 They weren’t wrong, because after just a few minutes there, we’d already seen a few shore birds in the distance.
 Just a bit more patience and some elegant avocets appeared, with their pretty black bills and slender white legs.
 The kids were so excited to see all of these birds through their binoculars!

-We waited a bit longer to watch the spectacular sunset over the bay, but we hadn’t forgotten to book a table at a nearby restaurant with an ocean view to enjoy the tasty bouchot mussels.
+We waited a bit longer to watch the spectacular sunset over the bay.
+Nevertheless, we hadn’t forgotten to book a table at a nearby restaurant.
+There has an ocean view to enjoy the tasty bouchot mussels.
 An excellent way to finish a day full of ornithological discoveries for the whole family!